samuell/BigDataPhylogeny-Course-fork/Day1/Intro_R.md

 ?ggtree
 ```

-Errors are normal — read them carefully and try to understand what is missing
+Errors are normal, read them carefully and try to understand what is missing.

 Always check your objects: